-- fine motor skills – for example, putting puzzle shapes together or holding a pencil
+- fine motor skills – for example, holding a pencil

-- visuomotor coordination – for example, writing and drawing
+- visuomotor coordination – for example, copying shapes

-- sensorimotor skills – for example, feeling the weight of a full glass and picking it up without spilling the contents.
+- sensorimotor skills – for example, picking up a full glass without spilling the contents.

-- Abnormal tooth enamel (the white outer covering of a tooth): the tooth might look grey or brownish, or have an uneven surface.
+- Abnormal tooth enamel: the tooth might look grey or brownish, or have an uneven surface.
 Cavities can form more easily in teeth with poor enamel.
 Brushing teeth regularly helps.
-If your child doesn’t like having things put in her mouth, an occupational therapist or speech therapist can help.

 - Late teeth: premature babies’ teeth often come a few months later than full-term children’s teeth, but they’ll still come in the usual order.

-- A high arch or groove in the roof of the mouth: this can have an impact on speech and bite.
+- A high arch or groove in the roof of the mouth: this can affect speech and bite.
 Most children adapt to the shape of the roof of their mouth, but others might need braces later.

 Most babies have their first hearing screening test while they’re still in hospital.
 This picks up most hearing problems, but some are diagnosed later on.
-It’s important to diagnose and deal with hearing impairment, because children need to hear properly to develop language, social and communication skills.
+It’s important to diagnose and deal with deafness, because children need to hear properly to develop language, social and communication skills.

-Only 1-12% of premature babies develop severe visual problems, and this is more common in very preterm babies.
-Most severe visual problems will be picked up very early.
+Most severe eye problems are picked up very early.
 Very premature babies have regular eye tests while they’re in hospital, which can lead to early treatment.

 Thinking and learning development in premature babies